-- (A) IN GENERAL.-The Secretary shall submit any proposed concession contract with anticipated annual gross receipts in excess of \$5,000,000 or a duration of more than 10 years to the Committee on Natural Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate. - (B) WAITING PERIOD.-The Secretary shall not award any proposed concession contract to which subparagraph (A) applies until at least 60 days subsequent to the notification of both Committees.
+(A) IN GENERAL.-The Secretary shall submit any proposed concession contract with anticipated annual gross receipts in excess of \$5,000,000 or a duration of more than 10 years to the Committee on Natural Resources of the House of Representatives and the Committee on Energy and Natural Resources of the Senate.

-(7) Preferential right of renewal.-
+(B) WAITING PERIOD.-The Secretary shall not award any proposed concession contract to which subparagraph (A) applies until at least 60 days subsequent to the notification of both Committees.

+(7) PREFERENTIAL RIGHT OF RENEWAL.-

-- (A) IN GENERAL.-Except as provided in subparagraph (B), the Secretary shall not grant a concessioner a preferential right to renew a concession contract, or any other form of preference to a concession contract. - (B) EXCEPTION.-The Secretary shall grant a preferential right of renewal to an existing concessioner with respect to proposed renewals of the categories of concession contracts described by paragraph (8), subject to the requirements of that paragraph. - (C) ENTITLEMENT TO AWARD OF NEW CONTRACT.-A concessioner that successfully exercises a preferential right of renewal in accordance with the requirements of this subchapter shall be entitled to award of the proposed new concession contract to which the preference applies.
+(A) IN GENERAL.-Except as provided in subparagraph (B), the Secretary shall not grant a concessioner a preferential right to renew a concession contract, or any other form of preference to a concession contract.

+(B) EXCEPTION.-The Secretary shall grant a preferential right of renewal to an existing concessioner with respect to proposed renewals of the categories of concession contracts described by paragraph (8), subject to the requirements of that paragraph.

+(C) ENTITLEMENT TO AWARD OF NEW CON-TRACT.-A concessioner that successfully exercises a preferential right of renewal in accordance with the requirements of this subchapter shall be entitled to award of the proposed new concession contract to which the preference applies.

-- (8) OUTFITTER AND GUIDE SERVICES AND SMALL CONTRACTS.- - (A) APPLICATION.-Paragraph (7) shall apply only to the following: - (i) Subject to subparagraph (B), concession contracts that solely authorize the provision of specialized backcountry outdoor recreation guide services that require the employment of specially trained and experienced guides to accompany System unit visitors in the backcountry so as to provide a safe and enjoyable experience for visitors who otherwise may not have the skills and equipment to engage in that activity. - (ii) Subject to subparagraph (C), concession contracts with anticipated annual gross receipts under \$500,000. - (B) OUTFITTING AND GUIDE CONCESSIONERS.- - (i) DESCRIPTION.-Outfitting and guide concessioners, where otherwise qualified, include concessioners that provide guided river running, hunting, fishing, horseback, camping, and mountaineering experiences.
+(8) OUTFITTER AND GUIDE SERVICES AND SMALL CONTRACTS.-

+(A) APPLICATION.-Paragraph (7) shall apply only to the following:

+(i) Subject to subparagraph (B), concession contracts that solely authorize the provision of specialized backcountry outdoor recreation guide services that require the employment of specially trained and experienced guides to accompany System unit visitors in the backcountry so as to provide a safe and enjoyable experience for visitors who otherwise may not have the skills and equipment to engage in that activity.

+(ii) Subject to subparagraph (C), concession contracts with anticipated annual gross receipts under \$500,000.

+(B) OUTFITTING AND GUIDE CONCES-SIONERS.-